 The main gallops used on a daily basis are situated less than half a mile from the yard itself.
 Horses go to and from the gallops via purpose-built tracks and tree-lined avenues within the Park House estate, avoiding the need to contend with traffic on the roads.

-The artificial gallops include a four and a half furlong polytrack straight gallop (resurfaced in 2015), a five and a half furlong fibresand gallop, a four furlong circular woodchip gallop and a 3 furlong uphill woodchip gallop.
-In addition there are three separate grass gallops, a schooling field for the jumpers and a further 15 acres of grass for walking and trotting.
+The artificial gallops include a four and a half furlong polytrack straight gallop (resurfaced in 2018), a five and a half furlong fibresand gallop, a four furlong circular all-weather gallop and a 3 furlong uphill woodchip gallop.
+In addition there are three separate grass gallops, a schooling field for the jumpers and a further areas of grass for walking and trotting.

-Kingsclere also offers a further 100 acres of downland gallops on nearby Watership Down, which are used regularly for faster work.
-This area contains a total of eight individual grass gallops, varying in nature and ranging in distance from 5 furlongs to 1 mile 6 furlongs.
+Kingsclere also offers a further extensive downland gallops on nearby Watership Down, which are used regularly for faster work.
 The turf has been laid for over a hundred years and consequently provides a cushion for the horses, even at times when there is little rain.
 The area also boasts a mile all-weather gallop, together with extensive schooling facilities for National Hunt horses.

 The yard has three sets of starting stalls.
 Over the course of their education young horses progress from following a schoolmaster through a single static stall within the yard area, to walking through a set of stalls on their way to or from the gallops, to jumping out of a further set of stalls and galloping away.
 This means they are as prepared as possible for their first appearance on the racecourse, and also that any stalls-related problems can be ironed out at home.